 Can I brush my teeth after my tooth extraction?

 Immediately after your extraction, we recommend just gently swishing warm water in your mouth.
 At bedtime, you can brush your teeth, but be gentle (use a manual not an electric toothbrush for a few days after your procedure) and be very careful to avoid the extraction site.

 How long will a dental bridge last?

 Typically, a dental bridge can last up to 10 years.
 But, with careful use and diligent care, some of our patients have extended the life of their bridge for decades!

 Longevity often depends on the materials used to create the bridge and where the bridge is located in your mouth.

-TMJ is caused by malocclusion or misalignment of the jaw joints.
-There are many things that can cause a bad bite including:
+TMJ disorder is caused by malocclusion or misalignment of the jaw joints.
+Many things can cause a bad bite including:

 - Bruxism (grinding teeth)